StarManTheGamer/poly-newdocs/docs/objects/game/Player.md

 Checks if the player owns an item

-!!! note "Caching"
-    The function will cache the result for 5 minutes.
+!!! note "The function will cache the result for 5 minutes."

-!!! warning "Rate Limit"
-    A maximum of 30 requests can be made per minute per server.
+!!! warning "There is a limit of up to 30 requests that can be made per minute per server."

 **Example**